 Tenor on the Mississippi...

-Right now, David is enjoying performing in various musicals, operas, and oratorios in Memphis while teaching voice in conjuction with acting for singers to aspiring performers of all ages.
-Click on the Voice Lessons link for more information about what it's like to study with me.
-When not singing or teaching, David directs the Handbell Choir at Idlewild Presbyterian Church and also serves as the Music Assistant and Tenor Section Leader.
+Right now, David is enjoying performing in various musicals, operas, and oratorios in Memphis while teaching voice, in conjunction with acting for singers, to aspiring performers of all ages.
+Click on the Voice Lessons link for more information about what you can learn and expect at a voice lesson with me.
+When not singing or teaching, David has also directed and written music for the Handbell Choir at Idlewild Presbyterian Church and has been a tenor section leader there, and at many other churches in New York City and Atlanta.
 Feel free to contact me if you are interested in lessons or just have a question about the life of a professional singer.

 Thanks for stopping by and as they say in Memphis, "I appreciate you!"